Human Rights Day

-The Universal Declaration has since become a cornerstone of international human rights law and is known as “the constitution of the human rights movement.”
-Former First Lady Eleanor Roosevelt, widely admired for her labors on behalf of the disadvantaged, oversaw the drafting of the Universal Declaration as the Chair of the UN Commission on Human Rights.
-An ecumenical coalition of faith leaders lent substantial support for this historic document, which today is widely respected as a moral and legal touchstone for the just and fair treatment of the human person.
+The Universal Declaration has since become a cornerstone of international human rights law and “the constitution of the human rights movement.”
+Former First Lady Eleanor Roosevelt oversaw the drafting of the Universal Declaration as the Chair of the UN Commission on Human Rights.
+A diverse coalition of faith leaders advocated in support of this historic document, which is widely respected as a moral and legal touchstone for the just and fair treatment of the human person.

-Human Rights Day is an opportunity to reaffirm our commitment to upholding the human dignity, equality, and rights of all people.
-It is a day to commemorate and honor the progress recent generations have made toward a more just and equitable world, while acknowledging the urgent need to continue the struggle to ensure that the basic rights and freedoms of the most vulnerable are respected.
+Human Rights Day is an opportunity to reaffirm our commitment to the human dignity, equality, and rights of all people.
+It is a day to honor the progress made toward a more just and equitable world, while acknowledging the urgent need to continue the struggle to ensure that the rights and freedoms of the most vulnerable are upheld.